-A 600% growth for JUUL in the last year, and the FDA and CDC are implying that it’s all down to teenagers.
+A 600% growth for JUUL in the last year, FDA and CDC imply that it’s all down to Teenagers

 The news this week is all about JUUL and the FDA seizing yet more of their marketing information.

 According to the Washington Post they took over 1000 pages of documents.
 Why have they done this?
 Allegedly because of a new CDC report.
 The CDC have written that JUUL have experienced phenomenal growth in the year 2016 – 2017, going from 2.2 million devices sold, to over 16.2 million.
 This is a 641% increase in sales.
 The CDC state that no one company dominated the market in 2013, but JUUL are, in 2018 the dominant force.
 The CDC report states: “A recent analysis found that 74 percent of youth who used JUUL reported obtaining the device from a physical retail store, and about half reported obtaining the device from a social source such as a friend or family member.”
 But 74% of how many teens?
 74% sounds huge, but is it?
 Is it 74% of 16.2 million?

 The Washington Times stated, “People familiar with the situation say the data shows a 75 percent increase in youth use of e-cigarettes this year, compared to last year.
 The information comes from the National Youth Tobacco Survey, which is conducted by the FDA and the CDC.”

 Please note the caveats in that paragraph – people say, and the information reportedly comes from.